 You may suddenly find yourself in a position where you wish to cancel your current plan.
 This can be for a number of reasons ranging from moving house, personal issues, finding a better option on the market, or if you are dissatisfied with the current provider.

 Cancellation costs can vary massively, with some companies charging a flat fee and others for the remaining months on the contract up to a specific amount.
-If you live in a rental property and are signing up to a contract that is longer than your current lease, it is best to find a provider with a low cancellation fee.
+If you live in a rental property and are signing up for a contract that is longer than your current lease, it is best to find a provider with a low cancellation fee.

-TPG plans require customers to pay out what is owed on your current contract up to a total of $350.
+TPG plans require customers to pay out what is owed on their current contract up to a total of $350.
 Therefore, if you are on a contract for $49.99 a month and have four months left on your plan, you’ll have to pay $200.